HILARY

 Hilary was a critical and powerful voice in the US Women’s National Team’s fight for equal pay in the spring of 2017, only a few weeks before the IIHF World Championships.
 Hilary continues the conversation for equitable pay support across all sports.
 Her impact on women’s sports has created an opportunity for women and girls everywhere to step up and compete.

 A four-time Olympian and recent MBA graduate, Hilary is a veteran leader and captain on the U.S. Women’s Hockey team.
 She played an instrumental role in building the new women’s hockey league, the PWHL, from the ground up.
 The goal was to build a sustainable women’s hockey league for generations to come.
-Hilary will return to Boston to play for the Boston PWHL team.
+In 2025, Hilary signed with the new PWHL expansion team in Seattle.

 CAREER HIGHLIGHTS